Core Clinics & Services

 At times we feel unwell, not ourselves or under the weather and a medical prescription is not the answer.
 This new service connects patients to other community services.
 What we are lacking is someone to talk to, a hobby or just a change of scenery to make us feel connected and motivated.
 Perhaps we may need financial help, help with weight loss or even counselling.
 Our free Social Prescribing service can provide you with a personal Health & Wellbeing Coordinator who will help you identify one or more activities to improve your wellbeing and support you in starting it.
 Social prescribing is a way of linking patients with sources of support which are typically provided by voluntary and community organisations.

 You are eligible for the service if you are a patient of Westbury Group Practice, are over the age of 16 and are in need of help, guidance and encouragement to improve your mental or physical health and wellbeing.
-Patients of Westbury Group Practice can self-refer by completing a short form that is available from our reception team.
+Patients of Westbury Group Practice can self-refer either by completing a short online form, or by collecting a paper version that is available from our reception team.
 Any of our clinicians can also refer patients to the service.

 Travel Vaccinations Clinic